Do “Non-Tensioned” Screens Really Cause Wrinkles?

 Check the material type, real-world screen flatness, support structure, size compatibility, and whether the screen is designed specifically for ultra short throw projectors.

-Explore Floor Rising UST Screen Contact SCREENPRO
+Explore Floor Rising Screen Contact SCREENPRO

 ×